legal and privacy

 Supporting customers with accessibility needs

-Here are some services you can use should you require assistance getting in touch with us:
+We recommend using the services below should you require assistance in getting in touch with us.

-- Accessible Telecoms is a nationwide disability telecommunications service that provides independent, up-to-date information on mainstream and assistive telecommunication products suitable for people with accessibility needs.
+- Accessible Telecoms is a nationwide disability telecommunications service that provides independent, up-to-date information on mainstream and assistive telecommunications products suitable for people with accessibility needs.

-- Accesshub, a government initiative that provides a central source of information on a range of communication options available to people who are deaf, hard of hearing and/or have a speech impairment.
+- Accesshub is a government initiative that provides a central source of information on a range of communication options available to people who are deaf, hard of hearing and/or have a speech impairment.

 - The Australian Government offers a Translating and Interpreting Service for people who don't speak English.